-For example, you may have a plan that charges a $20 copay for a regular doctor visit.
+For example, you may have a plan that charges a $20 copay for an in-network doctor visit.
 All you’ll need to pay is your $20 copay.
 Plans with copays tend to be more expensive.
 But, you’ll know the cost of the visit before you go.

 A deductible is the amount you owe for covered health care before your health insurance company starts to pay.

 For example, let’s say you have a $3,000 deductible and you’ve paid $2,000 toward it.
 You just had an MRI that costs $1,500.
 You’ll have to pay $1,000 to reach your deductible.
 After that, you’ll only pay part of the remaining $500 based on your coinsurance percentage.

 If your plan has an integrated deductible that means your medical costs and pharmacy costs both apply toward the same deductible and out-of-pocket maximum.